xenanetworks/open-automation-utilities/docs/source/cli_ref/anlt/lt/lt_dec.rst

 Description
 -----------

-Request the remote link training partner to decrease (-) its emphasis value by 1 bit.
+Request the remote link training partner to decrease (-) its emphasis value by 1.